deafelimuplus/sign-language-dictionary-tutorial/README.md

 ![Callback URL](https://github.com/deafelimuplus/sign-language-dictionary-tutorial/blob/main/images/editCallbackURL.png)
 10. In the **Access Tokens** section, click **Add or Remove Pages** button and select a page you want to subscribe your app to.
 ![Add or Remove Pages](https://github.com/deafelimuplus/sign-language-dictionary-tutorial/blob/main/images/AddOrRemovePages.png)
-11. Click **Generate Token**. *Make sure to copy and save the access token, it is needed to send messages using the [Send API](https://developers.facebook.com/docs/messenger-platform/reference/send-api/).
+11. Click **Generate Token**. *Make sure to copy and save the access token, we need it to send messages using the [Send API](https://developers.facebook.com/docs/messenger-platform/reference/send-api/).
 12. Add the copied access token to index.js
 ```node.js
 exports.webhook_messenger = functions.https.onRequest((req,res) => {